Kingxukai/linux/Documentation/userspace-api/gpio/gpio-get-lineevent-ioctl.rst

 Name
 ====

-GPIO_GET_LINEEVENT_IOCTL - Request a line with edge detection from the kernel.
+GPIO_GET_LINEEVENT_IOCTL - Request a line with edge detection from the woke kernel.

 Synopsis
 ========